-The Board of Directors met seven times and acted by unanimous written consent one time during fiscal 2006.
-Each director attended at least 75% of the meetings of the Board of Directors and the committees on which each such director served during fiscal 2006.
+The Board of Directors met five times and acted by unanimous consent once during fiscal 2007.
+Each director attended at least 75% of the meetings of the Board of Directors and the committees on which each such director served during fiscal 2007.

 Although we do not have a formal policy regarding attendance by members of the Board of Directors at our annual meetings of stockholders, directors are encouraged to attend annual meetings of stockholders.
-All directors, other than Director Logan, attended our 2006 Annual Meeting of Stockholders.
+Five directors attended our 2007 Annual Meeting of Stockholders.